HL7/emedicinal-product-info/input/pagecontent/steps-to-create-core-epi.md

 #### Create Organization resource(s)
-Using the Core ePI Profile as a template, complete one Organization resource for each organization associated with this ePI.
-Typically that means the Market Authorization Holder, Manufacturer, and regulator.
+Using the Core ePI Profile as a template, complete one Organization resource for each organization associated with the authorized product(s) in this ePI.
+The following are examples of the type of organization typically associated with the ePI: Market Authorization Holder; health authority responsible for regulating the ePI content; manufacture, test, analysis, packaging).

 Refer to the [Organization profile](http://build.fhir.org/ig/hl7-eu/gravitate-health/StructureDefinition-Organization-uv-epi.html) for detail.